4ntm4n/ms-one/README.md

 >
 > > When you click the burger menu button, this is what the navigation menu looks like open.
 > >
-> > You can also see that when open the menu, the menu bar disapears, and the burger icon is animated to become an X.
+> > You can also see that when open the menu, the menu bar disappears, and the burger icon is animated to become an X.

 > ![mobile navigation active button](assets/img/readme/testing/mobile-nav-button.png)
 >